github/codeql/javascript/documentation/library-customization.rst

 In addition to regular definitions corresponding to assignments and increment/decrement expressions, the SSA form also introduces pseudo-definitions such as

-  - `phi nodes` where multiple possible values for a variable are merged
+  - *phi nodes*, where multiple possible values for a variable are merged
-  - `refinement nodes` (also known as `pi nodes`) marking program points where additional information about a variable becomes available that may restrict its possible set of values.
+  - *refinement nodes* (also known as *pi nodes*) marking program points where additional information about a variable becomes available that may restrict its possible set of values.

 Local data flow
 ~~~~~~~~~~~~~~~